PHOTOS: With muted ceremony and empty stadium, Tokyo Olympics begin

 But with people still falling ill and dying each day from the coronavirus, there’s a particular urgency to the questions about whether the Olympic flame can burn away the fear or provide a measure of catharsis — and even awe — after a year of suffering and uncertainty in Japan and around the world.

-The sports have already begun — softball and soccer, for example — and some of the focus is turning toward the competition to come.
+The sports have already begun, and some of the focus is turning toward the competition to come.

 Can the U.S. women’s soccer team, for instance, even after an early, shocking loss to Sweden, become the first to win an Olympics following a World Cup victory?
 Can Japan’s Hideki Matsuyama win gold in golf after becoming the first Japanese player to win the Masters?
 Will Italy’s Simona Quadarella challenge American standout Katie Ledecky in the 800- and 1,500-meter freestyle swimming races?